Georg Jarno

-Georg Jarno (3 June 1868 – 25 May 1920) was a Hungarian composer, mainly of operettas.
+Georg Jarno (3 June 1868 – 24 May 1920) was a Hungarian composer, mainly of operettas.

 Biography

 Jarno was born in Buda.
 After he finished his studies in Budapest, he worked as Theaterkapellmeister in Bremen, Gera, Halle, Saxony-Anhalt, Metz, Liegnitz, Chemnitz and Magdeburg, and also as opera director in Bad Kissingen, before settling in Vienna as a freelance composer.
 Before 1903, Jarno's name was György Cohner.
-He died in Breslau (now Wrocław, Poland), and is buried in the New Jewish Cemetery there.
+He died in Breslau (now Wrocław, Poland), and is buried in the New Jewish Cemetery (field 17), found 16 June 2026 by ASF volunteers.